Kinds of accreditation

 Qualifications to be an accredited person

 We require you to have appropriate qualifications.
-The qualifications must have a significant part that relates to radio frequency communications.

-How we assess equal qualifications
+How we assess qualifications or training

 We consider a number of factors to decide if your skills and experience are equal to what we require.